RoadieHQ/marketing-site/content/docs/details/how-roadie-connects/index.md

 For APIs which are only available on the customer’s internal network, we use a broker service to connect securely.

 The broker is a Node.js service that you run inside your infrastructure to provide a secure tunnel for Roadie traffic.
-It was originally created by def-first security company, **[Snyk](https://docs.snyk.io/features/snyk-broker/broker-introduction)**.
+It was originally created by dev-first security company, **[Snyk](https://docs.snyk.io/features/snyk-broker/broker-introduction)**.
 The code is open-source.
 We are actively using it with existing customers for Kubernetes API access and other Backstage and Roadie plugins.
 You don’t need to be a Snyk user to use the broker.

 ![An architecture diagram from the Snyk docs.
 It shows how the broker is used to securely connect to an on-prem GitHub or Jira instance.](./broker-arch.webp)
 *Image credit: snyk.com*